ryanoasis/nerd-fonts/contributing.md

 ### 5. Release
 * As we do not release directly to the repository anymore the new font will only be seen on a real release.
 * For that the font image preview will also be needed (`generate-font-image-previews.sh`).
-* What is automated via Github workflows and what not might change over time, so nothing is specified hereA.
+* What is automated via Github workflows and what not might change over time, so nothing is specified here.

 ## Steps to add a new icon to the core set
 Codepoints in the code set are a scarce resource, so in general it is unlikely that a icon will be added.